The semi-annual business meeting of the Holiness Church convened in Eastmont, CA, April 16,1929, President Roy E. Morgan in the chair.

 These records reveal how the district guided and supported local congregations and clergy, implemented denominational policies on a regional level, and fostered church growth and ministry within the community.

-The Wesleyan Methodist Church of AmericaThis series comprises records from the Tennessee conference.
+The Wesleyan Methodist Church of AmericaThis series comprises records from the Wisconsin conference.
 They capture the district’s role as a vital regional hub within the wider church.
 The materials include minutes from district conferences, correspondence between local pastors and district leaders, reports from area churches, pastoral appointments, membership and financial statistics, and policy documents specific to the region.

 These records reveal how the district guided and supported local congregations and clergy, implemented denominational policies on a regional level, and fostered church growth and ministry within the community.